 How Handicaps Are Determined

-A mathematical formula is applied to the results of every rack, every set and every match... and it applies to all players equally.
-This foundation of fairness is what TruSpot has been built on since 1989 and is proven to be accurate based on the fact that in its 20+ year history over 1 million sets have been played with over 83% of these sets being decided with the final rack being "hill-hill", which means the player winning the final rack wins the set.
+A mathematical formula is applied to the results of every rack, every set and every match which applies to all players equally.
+This foundation of fairness is what TruSpot has been built on since 1989 and is proven to be accurate based on the fact that in its 32+ year history, millions of matches have been played with over 80% of these matches being decided with the final rack being "hill-hill".
+This means the player winning the final rack wins the match.